General Info

 Not required if all cars in the train can be supplied from the engine.

-Example of a Steam Generator Car (*.pdf)
+Steam Generator Car (*.pdf)

-Portable substations for electric railways (*.pdf)
+Portable Substation Car for electric railways (*.pdf)

 Caboose

 Note that all cabooses are bi-directional, but a few might not be equipped with a bed or toilet (transfer/work cabooses for example).
-They have been almost completely replaced with FREDs, except on long reverse runs.
+They have been almost completely replaced with FREDs, except under long reverse runs.

 | Roofwalk era Caboose (*.jpg)